susanxryang/LinkedInJobSearch-INFO430/README.md

 - [x] Number of postings for each company
 - [x] Number of postings for each job level
 - [x] Total number of jobs with each job status
-- [x] Number of current subscribed members
+- [x] Number of members for each membership type
 - [x] Number of female vs male applicant for a job
 - [x] Number of female vs male applicant for an industry